quickapps/docs/en/developers/blocks-api.rst

 - title (string): Custom title for the block.

-- handler (string): The fully-qualified name of the class responsible of controlling block's life cycle.
+- handler (string): The fully-qualified name of the class (Widget Handler) responsible of controlling block's lifecycle.

 - status (bool): Block enabled status.